Skip to content

 Greg Gaertner, former executive director of the Waterloo Foundation for the Arts, which oversaw the village at Percy’s Funeral

-It was sadly symbolic that on February 27, 2007 the day Leach died, the Waterloo gates were padlocked.
-It took a last-minute arrangement with the state to have the lock removed in time for the funeral.
+It was sadly symbolic that on February 27, 2007, the day Leach died, the Waterloo gates were padlocked.
+It took a last-minute arrangement with the state to remove the lock in time for the funeral.

 Then, financial disaster struck again.
-In 2007, Waterloo Village was not included in the New Jersey state budget, and Waterloo Village was forced to shut down.
-Seems some government officials weren’t happy with what was going on in Waterloo.
+In 2007, Waterloo Village was not included in the New Jersey state budget, and it was forced to shut down.
+It seems some government officials weren’t happy with what was going on in Waterloo.

 Between 2007 and 2008, the Village was opened intermittently for events.
 The United Methodist Church continued to operate as it has done since 1859.
-When Percy Leach died in 2007 he was remembered as the savior of a Waterloo Village;
+When Percy Leach died in 2007, he was remembered as the savior of Waterloo Village;

 Waterloo Village Today

 Today, Waterloo Village has both a tired look and a bright future.
-Many of the 26 village structures have suffered from a lack of preventative maintenance over the past twenty years.
+Many of the 26 village structures have lacked preventative maintenance over the past twenty years.
 It just looks tired.

 Did you know Waterloo Village does weddings?
 Well yes they do!
 After we got back home we looked up weddings at Waterloo Village and couldn’t believe how nice it could be.